rrrizq/ngx-datatables/demo/src/assets/docs/get-started-dtv1.md

 import { NgModule } from "@angular/core";
 import { BrowserModule } from "@angular/platform-browser";

-import { DataTablesModule } from "angular-datatables";
+import { DataTablesModule } from "ngx-datatables";

 import { AppComponent } from "./app.component";